akujuobichibuike/Agent-Framework-Test-Case/README.md

 # Writer Agent
 writer = Agent(
     role='Writer',
-    goal='Compose a clear and informative text explaining NLP.', backstory='Drawing inspiration from the ideas provided by the Researcher.', verbose=True,
+    goal='Compose a clear and informative piece of text explaining NLP.', backstory='Drawing inspiration from the ideas provided by the Researcher, the Writer Agent\'s goal is to produce an easily digestible text on NLP.', verbose=True,
     allow_delegation=False,
     llm=ollama_mistral